Fox's Harris Faulkner is used to people making presumptions

 She added, “I challenge anybody to guess where I’m coming from.
 And, in fact, if they have answers, can they tell me?”

-When Faulkner teamed with Bill Hemmer in the spring for a coronavirus town hall with Trump, they were criticized for going soft.
-But that wasn't the case when Faulkner sat down with Trump in June during the protests following Floyd's death.

-When Trump appeared to question some of Abraham Lincoln's achievements, Faulkner responded, “Well, we are free, Mr. President.”
+During her interview with Trump in the midst of the racial justice protests, Faulkner had a swift retort when the president appeared to question some of Abraham Lincoln's achievements.
+“Well, we are free, Mr. President,” she said.

 And when she asked about Trump’s tweeting, “when the looting starts, the shooting starts,” Faulkner came prepared with an explanation of where the phrase originated and why many found it disturbing.

-That showed the importance of having an African American journalist with presence do the interview, Martin said.

-“Guess what?" he said.
-“Maria Bartiromo wouldn't have done that.
-Sean Hannity wouldn't have done that.
-Laura Ingraham wouldn't have done that.”
+“Guess what?”
+Martin said.
+“Maria Bartiromo wouldn’t have done that.
+Sean Hannity wouldn’t have done that.
+Laura Ingraham wouldn’t have done that.”

-Bill Grueskin, a Columbia University journalism professor, praised Faulkner in Columbia Journalism Review.
-He wrote that “she was neither antagonistic nor admiring.
-She put herself into the interview, framed in her roles as a Black woman and parent, in a way that journalists rarely do with her skill and care.”

-While you could argue that Faulkner could have pressed harder on some questions, “Trump usually gets more defensive,” Grueskin wrote.
-“Faulkner's methodical approach has its own power.”

 Faulkner said her role is not to play “gotcha,” but to listen to the president’s answers and follow up.